DocJade/fluster_rs/src/filesystem_design/design_choices.md

 Organizationally, I feel like it makes sense, but the amount of nesting is pretty wild.
 This is my first time trying to keep a project organized in a sensible way, so... lol.

+# Why are there so many comments?
+I've had too many hobby projects in the pass where I've thought to myself, "The code is self documenting".
+Sure, that might be the case, but the amount of mental effort it takes to understand what's going on 3 days after I wrote something is a LOT higher than if I just left some comments.

+I'd prefer too many comments over a headache trying to reverse-engineer what I was thinking previously.

+Also it lowers the bar of entry for the casual viewer :D